haifengliu/azrefresh/mooncake/storage-ruby-how-to-use-queue-storage.md

 ## <a id="how-to-dequeue-the-next-message"></a>How To: Dequeue the Next Message

-Your can removes a message from a queue in two steps.
+You can remove a message from a queue in two steps.

 1. When you call **list\_messages()**, you get the next message in a queue by default.
 You can also specify how many messages you want to get.
 The messages returned from **list\_messages()** becomes invisible to any other code reading messages from this queue.
 You pass in the visibility timeout in seconds as a parameter.